-If your skincare regimen is dialed in, but you’re still seeing pesky breakouts, pomade acne may be to blame.
+If your skincare regimen is dialed in, but youre still seeing pesky breakouts, pomade acne maybe to blame.
 Pomade acne is the term for pimples caused by hair products, and it typically shows up on your hairline, around your jaw or cheeks, and on your upper back or shoulders.
 Haircare is important, but many popular styles and products wreak havoc on your skin.
-Read on to learn how to tackle this troubling skin frustration.
+Read on to learn how to tackle acne caused by hair products.

 Switch up your style

 Whenever your hair touches your skin, any lingering oils or products are transferred from your strands to your skin.
 The most common pore-clogging culprits are bangs, which trap products on your forehead, preventing skin from breathing.
 Keeping hair off your face is critical, but wearing hats and thick headbands can also irritate your hairline by trapping sweat and bacteria against the skin.
 To avoid the ill effects of a new do, try regularly switching up your style (especially if you have long hair), so it doesnt hit the same spots each day.
 Instead of hats or headbands, use pins or clips to pull back unruly locks when sweating or a scrunchie when sleeping with unwashed hair.
 Even better: change your pillowcases daily!

 Change the way you wash